PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 17:03:49
+Last updated: 2024-04-02 17:04:23
-Random Quote: To enjoy life, we must touch much of it lightly. - Voltaire
+Random Quote: Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom. - Theodore Isaac Rubin